Exactly How We Afford to Travel Often

 aliner-ranger-12-folded-down

 Planning a road trip doesn’t have to be complicated, and it is a great way to travel.
-Below are some easy ways to plan:
+Below are some easy tips to plan:

-• Find out where you want to explore: start by doing a simple Google Search or find inspiration on Pinterest.
-Then, look for state parks close by, national parks, the best trails to hike, and places to camp.
+Find out where you want to explore: Start by doing a simple Google Search or find inspiration on Pinterest.
+Then, look for state parks nearby, national parks, the best hiking trails, and places to camp.

-• Once you find some camping and hiking areas that call to you, figure out how far the drive is and make camping reservations.
+Once you find camping and hiking areas that appeal to you, Calculate the distance to the nearest campground and make camping reservations.

 burnt-cabin-cliff-trail-lake-tenkiller-hike

-If we have two or three days off, we leave early the first day we have off and drive to our destination.
+If we have two or three days off, we leave early on the first day and drive to our destination.

-Once we get to the destination, we set up camp and explore the rest of the afternoon.
+Once we get to the destination, we set up camp and explore for the rest of the afternoon.
 On the first day’s afternoon, look for short hikes or familiarize yourself with the destination and plan the next day’s excursion.
-Then you have a full day or two to explore, depending on your time off.
+Then, depending on your time off, you have a full day or two to explore.

 Drive home early on the last day of your trip so you have time to unpack and relax before heading back to work.